Car Buying Strategies

 One of the things that holds the Accord Hybrid back from being a totally solid ride is the brakes.
 You will get some seamless passing off from the regenerative brakes, and the pedal itself feels firm enough under your foot.
 However, panic stops take a while, and the distance to make them is actually in line with what you would expect to make on a larger SUV or truck.

-Compare the 2021 Honda Accord Hybrid Base vs EX Trims.
+Compare the Accord Hybrid Base vs EX Trim Levels.
 What is the difference?

 Make no mistake - the base Accord Hybrid is well stocked with standard features.
 First and foremost, Honda Sensing - a bundle of driver aids - comes standard on each trim level.
 This gives you access to a collision mitigation braking system, a road departure mitigation system, low-speed follow on the adaptive cruise control, lane keep assist, forward collision warning, lane departure warning, and traffic sign recognition.
 Other standard driver assistance features include automatic high beams.
 The EX upgrades you with a blind spot monitoring system with rear cross traffic alert.